digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 ```

 With this metadata and other artifacts like icons, Release will be able to display the task in the UI and execute it.
-When building, it will be put in the `jar` file that is uploaded to the Release server.
+The build script packages this file together with the icon in the `jar` file that is uploaded to the Release server.

-But first, we need to get the code in shape!
+But before we do that, we need to get the code in shape!

 ## Update Python code

 Based on `type-definitions.yaml`, the Python SDK will scan the `src` directory for Python classes with the same name as the type definition.

-In the template project, there is a `containerExamples.Hello` task defined in `type-defintions.yaml` with a corresponding `Hello` class in `src/hello.py`.
+In the template project, there is a `containerExamples.Hello` task defined in `type-defintions.yaml` that has a corresponding `Hello` class in `src/hello.py`.

 To make everything consistent again, do the following